bright-coders-2/The-Ruby-Challenge/README.md

 # The Ruby Challenge

-To complete this bootcamp you are required to complete the following 3 tasks
+To complete this challenge you are required to fulfill the following 3 tasks

 # 1 Tic Tac Toe